Edge-Edge Correlations without Edge-States: $\eta$-clustering State as Ground State of the Extended Attractive SU(3) Hubbard Chain: Hilbert-space fragmentation at

-which is the XXZ model in a magnetic field.
 We also numerically investigated the parameter conditions under which the ground state $\ket{\Psi_{\text{GS}}}$ belongs to the subspace $\mathcal{X}$.
 The results for a system size $L=8$ and $t_2=1$ are shown in Fig.~\ref{fig:fragmented}.
 The number of particles is fixed for each flavor, and they are denoted as $N_\alpha$ $(\alpha=1,2,3)$.
 Numerical results suggest that in a certain parameter region, the ground state lies in the subspace $\mathcal{X}$, in which case the ground-state properties can be analyzed analytically by exploiting the partial integrability of the model.